 - More than half of listeners are at least somewhat more likely to consider buying from a brand after hearing its advertisement on a podcast.

-- Podcast advertising revenues are expected to surpass $1 billion in 2021.
+- US podcast advertising revenues are expected to surpass $2 billion in 2023.

 - 82.4 percent of podcast listeners spend more than seven hours a week listening to podcasts.